Steps in the Peer Review Process

 - Recommend that the paper be published or rejected.
 Editors don't have to heed this recommendation, but most do.

 These activities are common to all types of peer review.
 What varies is whose identities are known and whose are concealed.
 In the most traditional approach to peer review, known as single-blind review, reviewers know the author's identity, but not vice versa.
 Blinding the identity of reviewers enables them to comment freely and not worry about disgruntled authors seeking retribution for negative reviews.
-Another approach is double-blind review, in which the identities of the author and referees are both hidden, making it easier for reviewers to focus on the paper itself without being swayed by any preconceived ideas about the author or his institution.
+Another approach is double-blind review, in which the identities of the author and referees are both hidden, making it easier for reviewers to focus on the paper itself without being swayed by any preconceived ideas about the author or their institution.
 Finally, many journals have adopted open peer review.
 In this model, the author's and reviewers' identities are known to each other, a situation that forces reviewers, who can't hide behind a veil of anonymity, to provide more thoughtful critiques.

 Regardless of the approach, peer review has several benefits.
 Let's look at those next.